MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-invoice-jobs.md

 ms.date: 02/22/2024
 ms.service: dynamics-365-business-central
 ---
-# Invoice Projects
+# Invoice projects

 During the project, project costs from resource usage, materials, and project-related purchases can accumulate.
 As the project progresses, these transactions get posted to the project journal.
 It is important that all costs get recorded in the project journal before you invoice the customer.
 Invoicing can be done after the project is finished or at certain intervals during the project's progress based on an invoicing schedule.

 You can invoice:

-* Multiple projects using **Project Create Sales Invoice** task
+* Multiple projects using a **Project Create Sales Invoice** task.
-* Whole projects, some projects withing project, or individual project planning lines using relevant action in the project pages.
+* Whole projects, some projects withing project, or individual project planning lines using the relevant action in the project pages.
-* Combine multiple project planning lines from different project into single sales invoice using **Get Project Planning Lines** action in the **Sales Invoice** page.
+* Combine multiple project planning lines from different projects into a single sales invoice using **Get Project Planning Lines** action on the **Sales Invoice** page.

 ## To create multiple project sales invoices